How Israelis Probe Their Failings

 IV.
 The October 7 Commission in a Divided Nation

 And this returns us to October 7, a day that showed, in all its horror, the limitations of commission recommendations, however dutiful their implementation.
-The very ills that enabled the Egyptian-Syrian surprise attack in 1973 allowed Hamas, a half-century and a day later, to execute an even deadlier surprise attack.
+Some of the very ills that enabled the Egyptian-Syrian surprise attack in 1973 allowed Hamas, a half-century and a day later, to execute an even deadlier surprise attack.
 The Devil’s Advocate Unit did not overturn the consensus assessment that Hamas had no desire to make war.
 Nor did the Siman-Tov Protocol pry open the closed minds of the superiors of the “new Siman-Tov,” as an anonymous non-commissioned officer known only by her first initial, V, has been dubbed.
 For more than a year, V had spoken with dire urgency of a coming Hamas attack, even describing the group’s operational plan in minute detail.
 But like Cassandra of Greek myth, she was dismissed as a doomsayer before the disaster and vindicated as an oracle after the disaster.

 Exactly how these and other safeguards broke down and why so many red flags went unseen and alarm bells unheard, the postwar commission of inquiry ought to clarify.
 In the meantime, the central question concerns not what the commission will find but what kind of commission it will be.
 Naturally, if a state commission of inquiry, the weightiest of all Israeli investigations, was appointed to probe crookery in Israeli soccer in 1971, it follows that a state commission of inquiry would also be appointed to inquire into the failures that exposed Israel to the gravest disaster in its history.
-Government commissions of inquiry, after all, are a very different and much tamer animal.
-Appointed by a government minister who selects its members and receives its reports, these lower-level commissions lack the authority, independence, and gravitas of state commissions.
-From the standpoint of governments, of course, this is precisely what makes them a more desirable alternative to state commissions.
+But the government in 1971 had no reason to fear what a state commission of inquiry could dredge up.
+The government today does.

 But if governments, Israeli and otherwise, are allergic to commissions of inquiry, Prime Minister Netanyahu is hyperallergic to them.
 He has said as much—“I am not wild about commissions of inquiry”—and his record bears this out.
 Netanyahu, Israel’s longest-serving premier, has been prime minister for 17 of the 56 years since 1968, when the Commissions of Inquiry Law was enacted.
 Yet no government he has headed has ever appointed a state commission of inquiry; all twenty state commissions since 1968 were appointed by other prime ministers.

 So, while Netanyahu will almost certainly appoint a commission of inquiry, the kind of commission is an open question.
-If a segment run on Israel’s Channel 12 on October 23 is to be given credence, Netanyahu has already settled on this option, a claim his office has emphatically denied.
+If a segment run on Israel’s Channel 12 on October 23 is to be given credence, Netanyahu has already settled on appointing a government commission of inquiry, a claim his office has emphatically denied.
 More recently, the Israeli news site Walla reported, on May 28, that Netanyahu has confided to intimates that he opposes a state commission of inquiry because of who might lead it.
 It is possible that the president of the Supreme Court could appoint his predecessor, Esther Hayut, who presided over the court during the government’s bid last year to reduce its power; and a state commission of inquiry headed by Hayut, Netanyahu’s foremost judicial antagonist, is the scenario the prime minister is said to fear most.

 Today’s Israel is a divided country in which no state decision, no matter how seemingly trivial, can be made without causing a stir in some quarters.
 Israeli strife is, of course, nothing new, and, considering the fissiparous tendency of the Jewish people, perhaps division in the Jewish state could not have been otherwise.
 But the rifts have grown wider as the state has grown older.
 An article in the Israel Law Review even put a number to the increased polarization of recent decades, reporting a 180-percent rise between 2009 and 2022.
 Then came 2023, which began with the government launching its campaign to overhaul the Israeli judiciary.
 As the bid for judicial reform advanced, social rifts widened into yawning chasms.
 Indeed, before October 7 made the year the Jewish state’s annus horribilis, Israeli history would have remembered 2023 as the Jewish state’s “year of division” rather than as the year that brought the deadliest massacre of Jews since the Holocaust.

-Against this prewar backdrop of unprecedented Israeli polarization, Americans Jews and other Israel watchers outside the country may wonder what effect the dispute over a state commission of inquiry could have on Israeli polarization.
+Against this prewar backdrop of unprecedented Israeli polarization, American Jews and other Israel watchers outside the country may wonder what effect the dispute over a state commission of inquiry could have on Israeli polarization.
 Well, the good news—at a time when such news is in woefully short supply—is that there is little prospect that the debate over whether to appoint a commission of inquiry will be anywhere near as polarizing as debate over judicial reform.

 The dispute over appointing commissions of inquiry, then, is not so much one between the right and the left or even between Likud and the left.
 The opposition to the Israeli majority that supports the appointment of a state commission of inquiry is, with a few exceptions, limited to Netanyahu and his staunchest partisans.

 That does not mean the coming fight over the commission will be a small or a quiet one.
-Although October 7 cost Netanyahu many onetime admirers, he still has many, and they are no small force in Israeli politics today, making up about a quarter of the electorate.
+Although October 7 cost Netanyahu many onetime admirers, he still has many, and they are no small force in Israeli politics today, making up as much as a quarter of the electorate.
 Their opposition to a state commission of inquiry will only intensify as the commission debate gathers momentum this summer.
 They, like Netanyahu himself, will see the commission drive as a witch hunt, a maneuver to persecute him on the pretense of investigating October 7—a way, in other words, of continuing what they see as years of center-left hounding that animated both the judicial protests as well as the criminal investigations against him.

 If it happens that there is equal determination between Netanyahu and his parliamentary colleagues—him to forestall a state commission and them to have one formed—we may look to Netanyahu’s own history to see how things may play out.
 As we have seen, state commissions of inquiry are appointed by the government.
 If a government is inexorably opposed, there is still a way—albeit a more cumbersome and much less common way—for those in favor of a commission to bypass that opposition and have one formed anyway.
 First, the state comptroller—an independent, apolitical figure—must recommend the appointment of a state commission.
 Then, the Knesset’s State Control Committee—a body chaired by a member of the opposition—must vote, by a majority of at least two-thirds of its members, to appoint a state commission.